-The success of Shaheed (1948), wherein he played a freedom fighter who fights against the British and sacrifices his life for the Nation, and Mela (1948), a Devdas type of film reiterated his aptness for tragic romances and set Dilip Kumar off in a chain of films were he played a doomed lover – Andaz , a performance duly appreciated by Filmindia and which made him a superstar and which also co-starred Raj Kapoor, the only time they came together in a film, Babul (1950), Jogan (1950), Deedar (1951), Udan Khatola (1955) and of course, Devdas.
-But while he was highly appreciated in these films, at times, his studied mannerisms, influenced by Hollywood actor Paul Muni, especially in his tragedy roles gave his characters a heavy-handedness that could be quite difficult to take – like in parts of Devdas and particularly in the adaptation of Wuthering Heights – Dil Diya Dard Liya (1966).
+The success of Shaheed (1948), wherein he played a freedom fighter who fights against the British and sacrifices his life for the Nation, and Mela (1948), a Devdas type of film reiterated his aptness for tragic romances and set Dilip Kumar off in a chain of films were he played the doomed lover – Andaz , a performance duly appreciated by Filmindia and which made him a big star and which also co-starred Raj Kapoor, the only time they came together in a film, Babul (1950), Jogan (1950), Deedar (1951), Udan Khatola (1955) and of course, Devdas.
+But while he was highly appreciated in these films, at times his method acting and studied mannerisms (influenced by Hollywood actor Paul Muni) gave his characters a touch of the heavy-handedness, particularly in AR Kardar’s adaptation of Emily Bronte’s Wuthering Heights – Dil Diya Dard Liya (1966).

-The bigger side effect of playing mostly serious and tragic roles, however, began to take its toll on him and on psychiatric advice he switched over to do more light-hearted musical films and what’s more actually appeared quite at home in them.
-In fact, in films like Azaad, where he played a Robin Hood type of character, and Kohinoor (1960), he showed an unhibited sense of freedom and enjoyment, a marked difference from his more-famous serious roles.
+The bigger side effect of playing mostly serious and tragic roles, however, began to take its mental toll on him and so on psychiatric advice, he switched over to do more light-hearted musical films between his serious ones and what’s more, he actually appeared quite at home in them.
+In fact, in films like Azaad, where he played a Robin Hood type of character, and Kohinoor (1960), an entertaining costume drama, he showed an uninhibited sense of freedom and enjoyment, a marked difference from his more-famous serious roles.

 Dilip Kumar continued to do strong central character roles like Mazdoor (1983), Mashal (1984), Karma (1986) and Saudagar (1991).
 His last rebased film was Qila (1998).
 Sadly, his first official directorial venture, Kalinga, could not be completed and still lies unreleased.

 Dilip Kumar’s acting has inspired many Indian actors to try and copy his style but none have even remotely been able to match him.
-Which just goes on to prove that Dilip Kumar was, sorry… is truly one and one of a kind thespian.
+Which just goes on to prove that Dilip Kumar was truly a one of a kind thespian.
 He passed away in Bombay on July 7, 2021 at the ripe old age of 98.
 With his death, yet another connection with Hindi cinema’s golden age has come to an end.